 An employee will be granted a leave with pay for three (3) working days to attend the funeral of a member of the employee's immediate family.
 An extra day of funeral leave may be granted in extenuating circumstances if attendance requires travel greater than 100 miles from the employee's residence.
-The use of leave time must be reported to the employee's supervisor.
-Immediate family includes parent, step-parent, child, step-child, spouse, domestic partner, brother, step-brother, sister, step-sister, mother-in-law, and father-in-law.
+The use of leave time must be reported to the employee's supervisor and recorded on the employee's time sheet or time card.
+Immediate family includes parent, stepparent, child, step-child, spouse, domestic partner, brother, step-brother, sister, step-sister, mother-in-law, and father-in-law.
 One day of funeral leave is provided for the employee's grandparents, step-grandparents, grandchild, brother-in-law, sister-in-law, aunt, uncle, niece, nephew, and legal guardian.